mayatavor/Tor/README.md

 ## RSA Encryption

-In out project, we used the RSA encryption.
+In our project, we used the RSA encryption.
 We built it from 0 and used it in out communication with the Secondery servers.
 Every Secondery server has a different key.

 [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) (Rivest–Shamir–Adleman) is a public-key cryptosystem that is widely used for secure data transmission.